-- ✓ Patient demographic
+- √ Patient demographic

-- ✓ Patient condition
+- √ Patient condition

-- ✓ Cause of defect (patient diagnosis)
+- √ Cause of defect (patient diagnosis)

 - ✓ Prior treatments

-Jane Doe is a skeletally mature 35-year-old female, who was first presented to my care in January 2016.
-The patient described progressive, unrelenting and debilitating pain in the patient's right knee since July 2015, which has persisted for over 6 months and has caused significant limitation to the patient's ability to walk.
+Jane Doe is a skeletally mature 35-year-old female with a BMI of 30 and no history of cancer, who was first presented to my care in January 2016.
+The patient described progressive, unrelenting and debilitating pain in the patient's right knee since July 2015, which has persisted for over 6 months.
 The patient is an avid runner and has a lesion associated with repetitive trauma to the right knee.
-The patient has failed all prior treatments including: DESCRIBE ALL PREVIOUS FAILED TREATMENTS.
+The patient has failed all conservative treatments including: DESCRIBE ALL PREVIOUS FAILED TREATMENTS.